xryanglab/RiboCode/README.rst

 Tutorial to analyze ribosome-profiling data and run *RiboCode*
 --------------------------------------------------------------
    Here, we use the `HEK293 dataset`_ as an example to illustrate the use of *RiboCode*.
-Please make sure the path of file is correctly.
+Please make sure the path of file is correct.

 1. **Required files**